 1992 – the Year President George H.W.
 Bush Shook My Hand by Happenstance

-Hubby Darrell snapped this photo of President Bush while jumping in the air, above a crowd.
-It was taken old school, with my daughter’s Instamatic camera in hand.
-His beloved Nikon cameras were at home because … we were on a road trip.
+Hubby Darrell snapped this photo of President Bush while jumping mid air, above a crowd.
+It was taken old school, with my daughter’s Instamatic camera.
+His beloved Nikon cameras were at home because … we were on a road trip through Missouri.

 It was daughter Stephanie’s freshman year of college, and we were headed to her dorm.